 The Picts, a Celtic people inhabiting most of what we now know as Scotland, are best known by their carved symbol stones, of which some of the finest are in Angus.
 Discover the area’s ancient past and the legacy of the enigmatic Picts by visiting the stones and places they left their mark on.

-Not far from Pictavia is Brechin Cathedral, noted for its round tower and four sculptured stones which date from the late 11th or early 12th century.
+What better place to begin the Pictish Trail than by exploring Brechin Cathedral, which is noted for its round tower and four sculptured stones which date from the late 11th or early 12th century?

-The Aberlemno Sculptured Stones are located on the side of the Forfar to Brechin road.
+Then journey on to see the Aberlemno Sculptured Stones which are located on the side of the Forfar to Brechin road.
 These three fascinating stones show a hunting scene, battle scene and an army of men.
+The Meffan Museum and Art Gallery in Forfar is home to five crossslabs originally discovered in 1797, as well as a further 12 fragments excavated in 1995.

-Other highlights from the Pictish Trail include the fantastic collections at Montrose Museum and Meigle Sculptured Stone Museum.
-The Meffan in Forfar is home to five crossslabs originally discovered in 1797, as well as a further 12 fragments excavated in 1995.
+Other highlights from the Pictish Trail include the fantastic collections at The McManus, Montrose Museum and Meigle Sculptured Stone Museum.